Dorothy863/WantWords/README.md

 You can [download](https://cloud.tsinghua.edu.cn/d/811dcb428ed24480bc60/) and decompress the pre-trained models and data to `BASE_PATH/website_RD/` to reimplement the system.

+### fork change：
+ask me to search my baidupan for "万词王".

 ### Key Requirements

 * Django==2.2.5